Tony Christopher, Baron Christopher: Honours

-In the 1984 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE) and in 1989 a Fellow of the Royal Society of Arts (FRSA).
+In the 1984 New Year Honours, Christopher was appointed a Commander of the Order of the British Empire (CBE) and in 1989 a Fellow of the Royal Society of Arts (FRSA).
 On 30 July 1998, he was created a life peer as Baron Christopher, of Leckhampton in the County of Gloucestershire, taking the Labour whip.
 Following the death of Lord Carrington in July 2018, Christopher became the oldest sitting member of the House of Lords.
-In March 2021, he took a leave of absence from the House of Lords.
+In March 2021, he took a leave of absence from the House of Lords; he returned to the House of Lords in May 2024.

-Since 1962, he has been married to Adela Joy Thompson.
+From 1953 until her death, Christopher was married to Adela Joy Thompson.
+Lady Christopher died on 11 October 2024, at the age of 105.